Holding company in Dubai · Assets and subsidiaries

 6. 06

-We draft the MOA and AOA with a holding corporate purpose, governance clauses, political and economic rights.
+We draft MOA and AOA with holding business purpose, governance clauses, voting and economic rights.

 7. 07